Tadalafil

 Taking tadalafil before having sex will help you to get and keep an erection.
 You must be sexually stimulated for tadalafil to work.

 Remember that tadalafil will not protect you against sexually transmitted infections (STIs).
 You can avoid STIs by practising safe sex, including using condoms.
-If you need more information, talk to your healthcare professional.
+If you think you may have an STI, or need more information, talk to your healthcare professional.

 -